aajain-clgx/spatial/README.md

 or:

-- `address`: An address from which a latitude and longitude can be derived
+- `address`: an address from which a latitude and longitude can be derived

 A request containing any mixture of these will be rejected.